 October 25, 7:00 AM EST

 November 7, 8:00 AM EST

 The Final Challenges become available (Only for Junior and Pro divisions).

 The preliminary stage is over.
 Missions and Challenges no longer grant points.

-The “Overall” tab becomes available in the leaderboard and the final results for the preliminaries are settled.
+The “Overall” tab becomes available on the leaderboard and the final results for the preliminaries are settled.

 Who Advances to the Next Stage?

-The top 64 teams from every region move onto the next stage, named “The Group Stage”.
+The top 64 teams from every region in Junior and Pro divisions, move onto the next stage, named “The Group Stage”.
 In case a region has less than 64 teams, all teams move on to the group stage.

 The Preliminaries are the longest part of the competition and have a big impact on what the rest of the competition will look like for the teams.
 We advise you to involve as many students as possible in this stage in order to have them prepared for the rest of the competition.